aionnetwork/aion-docs/kernels/java/command-line.md

 # Command Line

 From a terminal, you can interact with Aion though the command line interface by running `./aion.sh`.
-The following options are **completely optional**, and are not required for the kernel to execute:
+The following options are completely optional, and are not required for the kernel to execute:

 ```bash
 Usage: ./aion.sh [OPTIONS] [ARGUMENTS]